Skip to content

 }

-Arguments are temporary, local copies of the calling parameters
+Example: parameters are a temporary, local copies of the calling arguments

-Less obviously, the same applies to the arguments.
-Consider the following three ways of calling mypow()
+Consider the following three ways of calling mypow() from another function:

 int testexp = 3, exponent = 3;